apache/pulsar/site2/docs/admin-api-topics.md

           -   **replicated**: Mark that the subscription state is kept in sync across different regions.

+          -   **allowOutOfOrderDelivery**: Whether out of order delivery is allowed on the Key_Shared subscription.

+          -   **keySharedMode**: Whether the Key_Shared subscription mode is AUTO_SPLIT or STICKY.

           -   **consumersAfterMarkDeletePosition**: This is for Key_Shared subscription to get the recentJoinedConsumers in the Key_Shared subscription.

           -   **nonContiguousDeletedMessagesRanges**: The number of non-contiguous deleted messages ranges.